anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-03.md

 ### 4.2.
 Note the execution time

-The batch job took ~7.5 minutes
+The batch job took ~5 minutes<br>
+Note: The Spark History Server reflects the actual Spark execution time.

 ### 4.3.
 Review the execution plan